Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Topic -->|failed after retries| DLQ[Dead Letter Queue]

 Without DLQs, poison messages block the queue or get dropped silently.
-DLQs let you debug processing failures.
+DLQs let you see what failed and why.

 Implementation Considerations